Scene XIII. Seven Wonders

 Another night, another possible accident in Scene XV.
 Masquerade

 Serah was limping past Sazh who stopped her in concern.
 "Hey there!
 What's going on with your leg?"

 Serah smiled, "It's not a big deal.
 I just landed on it when I fell out of bed."

 "No, no," Serah said quickly.
 "It's just a one time thing.
 It won't be me next," Serah muttered.
 "Noel pushed me off."
 Well, not technically but she put the blame on him anyway.
-Fine, she may have jumped and tackled him to the bed when they were fighting about something little, they kept wrestling (although more accurately, keeping her claws off his face) and rolled around in the bed until the last roll ended with her in the air, straight to the floor.
+Fine, she may have jumped and tackled him to the bed when they were fighting about something little, they kept wrestling, although more accurately, keeping her claws off his face.
+They rolled around in the bed until the last roll ended with her in the air and straight to the floor.
 Noel miserably tried to avert it and carried her back to the bed as she bit on his shirt to keep from crying.
 And when she was about to verbally mouth the words, it suddenly struck that it didn't sound right at all.
 "Er..."

 The older man locked his eyes on the incoming target.
 "Hey, Sazh.
 How's it – Whoa!" and tackled him on sight.